bhavinparekh/automation_test/README.md

-#### CDN mesh Dilevry replaces the player’s downloader module with its downloader, which handles traffic from multiple sources, as well as cache it and hands it off to the player’s media buffer.
+#### CDN mesh Delivery replaces the player’s downloader module with its downloader, which handles traffic from multiple sources, as well as cache it and hands it off to the player’s media buffer.

 ### Test 3: Selenium and python

 ## Installation

-1. Install python3 in your system.Link to python documentation: https://installpython3.com/
+1. Install python3 in your system.
+Link to python documentation: https://installpython3.com/
-2. Install all python packages from requirement.txt or
+2. Install all python packages from requirement.txt

 ```bash
 git clone https://github.com/bhavinparekh/automation_test.git